 - following completion of the funded activities; or

 - twelve months after receipt of the funds; or

-Without a Report approved by the CFSU, you will be deemed ineligible for subsequent funding.
+Without a report approved by the CFSU, the applicant will be deemed ineligible for subsequent funding.